beginning of content

 Key facts

-• Testosterone levels vary greatly depending on your sex, age and health.
+• Testosterone levels are affected by your sex, age and overall health.

-• Low testosterone levels can be due to a problem with your testes or pituitary gland, obesity, some health conditions or the normal process of ageing.
+• Low testosterone levels can be caused by problems with your testes or pituitary gland, obesity, some health conditions or ageing.

-• If your testosterone levels are low, you may notice changes in your sex drive, erections, mood, sleep, energy levels and muscle strength.
+• Low testosterone can affect your sex drive, erections, mood, sleep, energy levels and muscle strength.

 What is testosterone?